Custom Subdomain

 Changing Your Subdomain if You Also Have a Custom Domain

 A custom domain is tied to your site's custom subdomain via the DNS records used to link your custom domain.
-If you want to change your custom subdomain, you should expect downtime due to the DNS propagation needed to effect the change, and you will also need to make changes to your custom domain's DNS records to reflect the change.
+If you want to change your custom subdomain, you might experience a brief transition period due to the DNS propagation needed to effect the change, and you will also need to make changes to your custom domain's DNS records to reflect the change.

 We recommend you plan the switch for a time period where your site has minimal usage, such as a night or weekend.